 How high is the product being stored?

 If a sprinkler system is in the building, it must be designed for storage over certain heights.
-If the top of the items on the tallest shelf extend over 16 feet, the sprinkler system can easily become overwhelmed and ineffective for a fire that starts near the ground.
+If the top of the items on the tallest shelf extends over 16 feet, the sprinkler system can easily become overwhelmed and ineffective for a fire that starts near the ground.
 Storage that is stacked too high can affect your WSRB sprinkler grading.

 Approximately how much of the building is dedicated to storage?

-If more than 5% of the building is used for storage it can affect the CSP code of the building, the type of sprinkler system needed (if one is needed at all) and more.
+If more than 5% of the building is used for storage it can affect the CSP code of the building, the type of sprinkler system needed (if one is needed at all), and more.